People Want Us To Weigh In On Their "Am I The Jerk?" Stories

 18. AITJ For Evicting My Sister And Her Daughters For Hiding My Wife's Wig?

 “My wife is a cancer patient.
 She, unfortunately, started losing her hair due to chemotherapy and she’s been incredibly insecure about it, her lack of hair in particular.
-She got a wig and started wearing it, I don’t mind it, I 100% support her since she only wears it around family and friends.

 My sister lost her apartment after a messy divorce and moved in with us with her twin daughters (16) almost a month ago.

-Things have been going well except for my niece’s constant remarks about my wife’s wig.
+They asked to take turns to try it on, suggested they ‘straighten’ it with the straightener and so on which was exhausting.
 They even pressured me to see her without it but my wife was uncomfortable and refused.

+Yesterday I got home and found that my wife was locking herself in the bedroom and crying.
 I asked what happened, She told me she woke up and didn’t find her wig, then discovered my nieces took it and hid then urged her to come out so they could see her without it.

 My wife repeatedly asked them to give it back but they started laughing and recording, my wife got had to lock the door to keep a distance cause they didn’t stop.